-During 2020 and 2019, Citizens recognized ceded written premiums of \$12,372 and \$9,328, respectively as a result of depopulation.
+During 2021 and 2020, Citizens recognized ceded written premiums of \$4,220 and \$12,372, respectively as a result of depopulation.

 Citizens provides policy administration services with respect to the assumed policies.
 All agreements provide for the Takeout Company to adjust losses.
 While Citizens is not liable to cover claims after the assumption Citizens continues to service policies for items such as policyholder endorsements or cancellation refunds.
 Should Citizens process and provide a refund to policyholders, such amount is subsequently collected from the Takeout Company.
-At December 31, 2020 and 2019, assumed premiums recoverable in the amount of \$317 and \$2,318, respectively were due from certain Takeout Companies and are reported as premiums receivable from assuming companies in the statements of net position.
-In addition, premiums due to Takeout Companies of \$6,049 and \$147 at December 31, 2020 and 2019, respectively, are included in reinsurance premiums payable on the accompanying statements of net position.
+At December 31, 2021 and 2020, assumed premiums recoverable in the amount of \$88 and \$317, respectively were due from certain Takeout Companies and are reported as premiums receivable from assuming companies in the statements of net position.
+In addition, premiums due to Takeout Companies of \$6,049 at December 31, 2020 (\$0 at December 31, 2021) are included in reinsurance premiums payable on the accompanying statements of net position.